 The new service offer will provide short, medium and long-term placements for children and young people aged 8-18 who have social, emotional and behavioural difficulties.

-The first Positive Home, known as ‘The Bungalow,’ is a four bed detached house.
-The bungalow will be ready for four young people in the next couple of months and will be situated close to Orrell Park train station.
+The first Positive Futures Home, known as ‘The Bungalow,’ is a four bed detached house.
+The bungalow will be ready from mid 2020 and will be situated close to Orrell Park train station.

 Positive Futures CEO, Clare Corran commented;